quicbit-js/qb-json-tokv/readme.md

         voff        index of value offset (inclusive) in current object or array vlim        index of value limit (non-inclusive) in current object or array

-        info        (object) if tok === TOK.ERR or tok === TOK.END, then info holds details that can be used to recover or handle values split across buffers.
+        info        (object) if tok === TOK.ERR or tok === TOK.END, then info holds all the details that can be used to recover or handle values split across buffers.  info.toString() gives useful details as well as methods that report the state in readable form such as:

+                        info.before()        true if state was positioned 'before' a key or value info.key()           true if the state was positioned relative to a 'key' rather than 'value' in_obj()             true if context was within an object in_arr()             true if context was within an array (false for both in_arr() and in_obj() mean that parse state was in plain csv context)

         return      return truthy to continue processing, falsey to halt processing (returning a true boolean may be slighty faster than other values)